-As Families Through Surrogacy’s consumer-led seminar series returns to the UK in October, SAM EVERINGHAM catches up with Stacy Owen, one of a growing number of UK citizens engaging in Ukraine for surrogacy.
+As Families Through Surrogacy’s consumer-led seminar series returns to the UK in October, Sam Everingham catches up with Stacy Owen, one of a growing number of UK citizens engaging in Ukraine for surrogacy.

 Stacy and her Morrocan-born husband Simo live in Sutton, Surrey.
 Stacy was 41 when she turned to surrogacy after enduring twelve years of infertility grief and loss.
 Simo, an electrical tester, was ten years younger.
 None of Stacy’s ten pregnancies had lasted more than nine weeks and her doctors could only say the problem was ‘immune issues’.
 Surrogacy was the only option left.